Dragonfly Books | Local Authors

 Bill’s eighth novel, High Rider, is the fact-based fictionalized account of John Ware who was born a slave on a rice plantation in South Carolina and through the sheer force of his will and skill at the cowboy trade became one of the most successful independent ranchers in southern Alberta.
 But there was much adventure on the long road that took him from South Carolina to Texas to Montana and finally to Canada.
 High Rider is a compelling story of a great Canadian.

-We now have local author Jim Miller’s new book The Redemption of Rabbi Hawkins ($12.00)
+Jim Miller’s book The Redemption of Rabbi Hawkins ($12.00)

 Sandy Cumberland – Circling Butterfly ($15.00 each)